 Can You Trek to Annapurna Base Camp and Fly Back by Helicopter

 Additionally, taking a helicopter return allows you a unique scenic experience.
 You will fly from Annapurna Base Camp, over the Annapurna massif, valleys, and forests.
 The helicopter ride provides different and spectacular aerial views compared to trekking.
-Flying over the diverse landscapes and witnessing the snow-capped peaks at eye level is an unforgettable experience.
+Flying over diverse landscapes and seeing snow-capped peaks at eye level is an unforgettable experience.
 The heli ride also adds a touch of luxury to your journey.
 So, heighten the experience of Annapurna Base Camp Trekking with a Himalayan flight back to Pokhara.

-Annapurna Base Camp Trek Cost
+How Much Does Annapurna Base Camp Trek Cost in 2026?

 | No. of persons | Price per person |